stevage/PTV-API-doc/6-5-broadnextdepartures.md

 </pre>

-> GPS coordinates are mostly to 6 decimal places.
-This identifies a location to sub meter accuracy.
+GPS coordinates are mostly to 6 decimal places.
+This identifies a location to sub meter accuracy.<br/>

-> For train stations, the "__location_name__" is the name of the station &ndash; e.g. "Belgrave Station".
+For train stations, the "__location_name__" is the name of the station &ndash; e.g. "Belgrave Station".
 For tram and bus stops, it is a concise geographic descriptor that is determined by a hierarchy of available stop information.
-The hierarchy is:
+The hierarchy is:<br/>

-> Landmark > Cross Street > Travel Street
+<b>Landmark > Cross Street > Travel Street</b><br/>

-> Depending on the content of those fields the location name can be Landmark/Travel Street, or Cross Street/Travel Street, or just Travel Street, together with the suburb.
-Tram stop location names also include a stop number at the start (which is the number that appears on the signage at the stop or in the timetable; not the same as the "stop_id").
+Depending on the content of those fields the location name can be Landmark/Travel Street, or Cross Street/Travel Street, or just Travel Street, together with the suburb.
+Tram stop location names also include a stop number at the start (which is the number that appears on the signage at the stop or in the timetable; not the same as the "stop_id").<br/>

 </div>